munsta2/MultiThread-sudoku-checker/README.md

 {9, 7, 4, 2, 1, 5, 6, 3, 8},
 {5, 2, 8, 6, 3, 9, 4, 1, 7}

 past one of these boards into the code to test.
+Or use your own solution